Cluster Fly Control

-Flies in windows are very, very common.
-You will often find that these often, rather plump flies are quite amazingly able to get into some of the tiniest gaps imaginable.
+Flies in door and window frames are very, very common.
+You will often find that this rather plump fly species is amazingly able to get into some of the tiniest gaps imaginable.

-The best way to tackle this is to spray a lacquer based insecticide or spray into the cavities of the windows and wipe oil based persistent pesticide products around the window pane perimeters to knock down as many flies as possible that land on them.
+The best way to tackle this is to spray a lacquer based insecticide or residual pyrethroid based insecticide spray into the cavities of the windows and wipe oil-based persistent pesticide products around the window pane perimeters to knock down the cluster fly infestation as possible that land on them.

-You often first notice these flies when you open a window after October or in the spring you notice flies emerging into your home instead of your garden.
+You often first notice them when you open a window after October or in the spring you notice them emerging into your home instead of your garden.

-These flies are not described as being important carriers of disease, however, they do defecate a lot and cause unsightly and filthy faecal staining on windows and window frames.
+These flies are not described as being an important carrier of disease; however, they do defecate a lot and cause unsightly and filthy faecal staining on windows and window frames.